Our Practice Areas

 There are custody and parenting time cases which are hotly contested.
 Many times, the parents or the Court will have a Guardian ad Litem appointed to conduct an evaluation of the case.
 The GAL will interview the parents, the children, and any other people who may have insight into the matter, like teachers, neighbors or relatives.
 There are a variety of other investigative techniques used by GAL’s as well.

 At the end of the evaluation, the GAL files a report with the Court along with recommendations for custody and parenting time, based upon the best interest of the children involved.
-My evaluations are comprehensive, which is not only good for the children I represent, but it has also provided me with an incredible insight that I impart upon my clients going through a case involving custody and parenting time.
+Our evaluations are comprehensive, which is not only good for the children we represent, but it has also provided us with an incredible insight that we impart upon our clients going through a case involving custody and parenting time.

 Ohio law requires that an attorney or adoption agency arrange the adoption of a minor child.
 Yes, most of the work involves stacks of forms and the collection of birth records, but there are a number of little-known rules and requirements that can either delay an adoption or throw it off the rails.
 Having an attorney explain the lay of the land as you begin your adoption case will help avoid the usual traps and errors, and allow your family to enjoy the process instead of fret over it.